Julian Cleveland Smith: Biography

 Smith had been associated with the SWP's major hydroelectric developments for the company's first 40 years - Shawinigan-2, Grand-Mère, La Gabelle, Rapide-Blanc and La Tuque generating stations – as well as management of the Saint-Maurtice River which gained him the title of "Architect of the Saint-Maurice".
 He was also involved with the design and construction of the des Cèdres power station in the Soulanges sector of the Saint Larence River together with Montreal Light, Heat and Power between 1913 and 1915.

 Smith's work provided SWP with a reputation for excellence and innovation in engineering.
 Under his leadership, the company developed expertise in managing power generation from rivers, doubling the productivity of Quebec's rivers.
 As well, the electric boilers developed by SWO's engineers allowed the company to make use of its surplus of electricity during the Great Depression of the 1930s.
 In 1919, SWP established a consulting engineering firm, Shawinigan Engineering.

 Smith sat on the boards of directors of several companies, including Quebec Power, Canadian Light & Power, Montreal Light, Heat and Power, Dominion Bridge Company Limited, Saguenay Power Company and The Royal Bank of Canada.
 He was president of the Montreal Tramways Company, a precursor of the Société de transport de Montréal, from 1924 to 1939.
 In 1928, he was president of the Engineering Institute of Canada, and he was named as a governor (member of the board of directors) of McGill University in 1931.
 He was a member of several professional associations, including the Institution of Civil Engineers in the United Kingdom.

-He died at his home on Sydenham Avenue in Westmount on June 24, 1939, after a long illness.
+Smith died at his home on Sydenham Avenue in Westmount on June 24, 1939, after a long illness.
 He was 60 years old.